 Empuls, one of the best tools for measuring employee engagement

-- Employers can “listen” and understand employees’ needs through our pulse surveys that ask the right questions.
+- Employers can “listen” and understand employees’ needs through pulse surveys that ask the right questions.

 - Employees can stay connected with everyone in the organization and foster emotional connections with others by sharing updates, events, milestones, projects, and more, regardless of where they are working from in the world.

-- Lastly, employers can make employees realize how their actions contribute to organizational growth by giving meaningful and personalized rewards.
+- Lastly, employers can realize how their actions contribute to organizational growth by giving meaningful and personalized rewards.